-- · For the reasons given earlier, it is best if they are printed on card stock, on a separate piece rather than a tear off in the church bulletin. - · Be sure they are printed on matte, not glossy cardstock. - $\cdot$ Be sure you write on the cardstock with the pew pens or pencils to make sure they write on the cardstock you have chosen. - $\cdot$ Be sure the design and printing method you use allows you to write on the communication cards.
+- \cdot For the reasons given earlier, it is best if they are printed on card stock, on a separate piece rather than a tear-off portion of the church bulletin. - · Be sure they are printed on matte, not glossy cardstock. - \cdot Be sure you write on the cardstock with the pew pens or pencils to make sure they write on the cardstock you have chosen. - \cdot Be sure the design and printing method you use allows you to write on the communication cards.